Revisiting mixed geometry: Acknowledgements

 Q. Ho would like to thank Minh-Tam Quang Trinh for asking him many questions about the chromatographic construction many years ago and for many stimulating conversations about knot invariants.
 Q. Ho would also like to thank the organizers of the American Institute of Mathematics's Link Homology Research Community for providing a stimulating (online) research environment.
 P. Li would like to thank Peng Shan and Yin Tian for many helpful conversations on Soergel bimodules and Hilbert schemes.

 We thank Jens Eberhardt, Kaif Hilman, Yifeng Liu, Andrew Macpherson, and Zhiwei Yun for many helpful discussions and email exchanges.
 We also thank Sasha Beilinson and David Ben-Zvi for their interest and questions, which helped clarify various parts of the paper.
+Finally, we thank the anonymous referee for carefully reading the manuscript and providing extensive feedback.

-Part of this work was done when Q. Ho was a postdoc in Hausel group at IST Austria, partially supported by the Lise Meitner fellowship, Austrian Science Fund (FWF): M 2751.
-Q. Ho is partially supported by Hong Kong ECS grant 26305322.
+This work started when Q. Ho was a postdoc in Hausel group at IST Austria, partially supported by the Lise Meitner fellowship, Austrian Science Fund (FWF): M 2751.
+Q. Ho is partially supported by the Hong Kong RGC ECS grant 26305322 and the RGC GRF grant 16301324.
 P. Li is partially supported by the National Natural Science Foundation of China (Grant No. 12101348).